Shrinking dynamic on multidimensional tropical series: Tropical series

 \begin{definition}[Cf. Definition~\ref{def_tropicalanalitycal}] A {\it tropical analytic hypersurface} in $U$ is the locus of non-linearity of a tropical series $f$ on $U^\circ$.
 We denote this hypersurface by $C(f)\subset U^\circ$.
-Equivalently, $C(f)$ is the set of points where $f$ is not smooth. \end{definition}
+Equivalently, $C(f)$ is the set of points in $U^\circ$ at which $f$ is not smooth. \end{definition}

-\begin{example} Tropical $\Theta$-divisors \cite{mikhalkin2006tropical} are tropical analytic curves in $\RR^2$.
+\begin{example} Tropical $\Theta$-divisors (see \cite{mikhalkin2006tropical}) are examples of tropical analytic curves in $\RR^2$.
 Another simple example is the union of all horizontal and vertical lines passing through lattice points in $\RR^2$, i.e. the set \end{example}